DevEx Metrics Dashboard

 Summary

-Following a market opportunity brought by an industry shift towards AI tools, I led design and research for a developer productivity dashboard — helping middle managers demonstrate to executives that adoption of Spotify's developer platform was delivering results.
+Following a market opportunity brought by an industry shift towards AI tools, I led design and research for a developer productivity dashboard — helping middle managers demonstrate to executives that adoption of Spotify's commercial developer platform was delivering results.

 Shipped to immediate commercial impact: cited in 75% of new deals and used by 60% of all accounts.